Gambling and online casinos in Saudi Arabia

 Social and cultural aspect

-Imams regularly remind,- that participation in gambling "leads to a loss of faith and the destruction of the family."
+Imams regularly remind that participation in gambling "leads to loss of faith and destruction of the family."

 - young people - for access to "international entertainment," including sports and e-sports.